slaclab/pabv_control/README.md

 ##### gnumake commands should be run in a bash shell
 6.  `bash`
 ##### on some Anaconda3 installations it might be necessary to fix the PATH for bash once

+First check if you Anaconda3 installation needs to be fixed:

+   `bash`

+   `which git`

+If git is found the next step can be skipped

 7.   `echo 'export PATH=$CONDA_PREFIX/Library/bin:$PATH' >> ~/.bashrc`

+      After modifying .bashrc, exit bash ny typing exit, enter bash again

 ##### Building arduino targets
 9. `gnumake`
 ##### Building client stand-alone executable